moorepants/BicycleParameters/docs/examples.rst

 RawData directory
 ~~~~~~~~~~~~~~~~~
-You can supply raw measurement data two forms:
+You can supply raw measurement data in two forms:

  1. A file containing all the manual measurements (including the oscillation
     periods for each rigid body).
 Refer to :ref:`bicycle-measured-input` for